imjasonh/version/README.md

 }
 ```

 This code is not maintained, and I will not accept PRs.
 Fork it if you want it.
+It's like 50 lines, just copy it into your codebase.

 Please stop using `ldflags` to embed this information.
 Or if you do, at least embed a reproducible time.